Skip to main content

 Delete events from a process flow

-Click the event you want to delete and then click the trash can to delete.
+Click the event you want to delete and then click the trash can to delete it.

 delete_event.png

-If the event you selected is included in multiple object types, click the dropdown arrow next to the trash can and select the event you want to delete.
+If the event you selected is included in multiple object types, click the dropdown arrow next to the trash can and select the event you want to delete from the baseline model.

 delete_event_multiple_objects.png